 As someone who flies several times a year, I am all too familiar with the increasing cost of air travel.
 I also contend with an issue many travelers face: the slow and lengthy process of earning award miles.
 Interested in taking more trips, and preferably in an upgraded cabin, I started looking for ways to earn award miles outside of travel.
 This search led me to change my mindset about the process, learning that “diversifying the portfolio” is a good way to increase the earnings rate without relying on travel.

-Many carriers have branched out and now provide loyalty program participants a multitude of ways to earn miles – banking products, dining and shopping programs, accommodations, car rentals, and more.
-Travelers can now earn miles by doing everyday activities like dining out, grocery shopping, and refueling their car.
+Many carriers have branched out and now offer loyalty program members a multitude of ways to earn miles – banking products, dining and shopping programs, accommodations, car rentals, and more.
+Travelers can now earn miles through everyday activities such as dining out, grocery shopping, online shopping, and refueling their cars.

 Mobile Users: Rotate your phone to landscape mode to view the full chart legend.